Listen To The Article

 As we enter the cooler months, we also enter the time of year when we encounter more illness.
-This is especially true as school comes back in session.
-Kids are regularly exposed to new illnesses that they then bring home and share while we simultaneously close up our houses to keep the cold (and fresh air) out.
-Little do we know, we are cooping ourselves up in these spaces as the germs and viruses hang out with us and have a party.
+Many of us should consider adding natural immune-boosting foods to our families diet.
+This is especially true as school is back in session.
+Kids are regularly exposed to new illnesses that they then bring home and share.
+We simultaneously close up our houses to keep the cold (and fresh air) out.
+Little do we know, we are cooping ourselves up in these spaces as the germs and viruses hang out with us.

 Considering this increased exposure, it might be a good idea to examine your diet.
 Some simple tweaks and additions can help to get your body prepared for the upcoming health challenges and boost your family’s immune systems so that their bodies can fight back effectively when the inevitable exposure to illness occurs.